njsmith/zs/doc/index.rst

   sets where the first column (or first several columns) are usually used for lookup.
 Using our example file, finding the "this is fun" entry takes 5 disk seeks and ~20 milliseconds of CPU time -- something like 80 ms all told.
-(And hot cache performance is even better.
-The answer, by the way, is 27 books.)
+(And hot cache performance -- e.g., when performing repeated queries in the same file -- is even better.
+The answer is 27 books.)
 When this data is stored as gzipped text, then only way to locate an individual record, or span of similar records, is start decompressing the file from the beginning and wait until the records we want happen to scroll by, which in this case -- as noted above -- could take more than 45 minutes.
 Here, using ZS is ~35,000x faster.

-* ZS files contain **rich metadata**: In addition to the raw data records, every ZS file contains a set of structured metadata (specifically, an arbitrary `JSON <http://json.org>`_ document).
-You can use this to store information about the record format (e.g., column names), notes on data collection or preprocessing steps, recommended citation information, or whatever you like, and be confident that it will follow your data where-ever it goes.
+* ZS files contain **rich metadata**: In addition to the raw data records, every ZS file contains a set of structured metadata in the form of an arbitrary `JSON <http://json.org>`_ document.
+You can use this to store information about this file's record format (e.g., column names), notes on data collection or preprocessing steps, recommended citation information, or whatever you like, and be confident that it will follow your data where-ever it goes.